naylima/naylima/README.md

 ## Hi there 👋 !!
-My name is Nayara and I'm a Software Developer and Engeneer, from Brazil!
+My name is Nayara and I'm a Software Developer and Engineer, from Brazil!

 ### About me:
 - 🎓 Bachelor of Petroleum Engineering by Universidade Federal do Rio de Janeiro (UFRJ)